vmihiranga/ai-future-web/README.md

     ```bash
     npm start
     ```
-    The server should now be running, typically on `http://localhost:3000` (or the port specified in your `.env` file).
+    The server should now be running, typically on `http://localhost:3000`

 ## 🚀 Usage Examples